 Coordinator: Gabriella Corona

-Main collective products.
-As far as collective products are concerned, the editorial activity which gives rise to the "Global Environment" will continue.
-A Journal of Transidisciplinary History", the six-monthly international magazine promoted and produced within the Institute in collaboration with the Rachel Carson Center of Munich and published by the English publisher The White Horse Press, continues its editorial activity.
+As far as collective products are concerned, the editorial activity continues from which the "Global Environment.
+A Journal of Transdisciplinary History", the four-monthly international journal promoted and produced within ISMED in collaboration with the Rachel Carson Center in Munich and published by the English publisher The White Horse Press, continues its editorial activity.

 Coordinator: Paola Avallone

-Themes.
-Treating a multiplicity of aspects, the project aims at analysing, with historical, economic and social methods, the complex events of the economic and social development of Southern Italy and other disadvantaged areas of the Mediterranean in relation to their relationship with the richest areas and with the Mediterranean as a whole.
-More specifically, the project intends to analyze in depth the following themes: 1) the transformation of institutions in the long term, with particular attention to regional realities and social, economic and territorial identities; 2) the processes of modernization of productive sectors and market structure; 3) human resources, innovation and labour market; 4) gender studies on geographical, economic and cultural mobility; 5) the maintenance and enhancement of the historical-cultural heritage of cities as a driving force for the economic development of certain geographical areas (collective memory, cultural identity of Mediterranean cities; representation, organization, promotion of historic city centres).
+Dealing with a multiplicity of aspects, the project aims at analysing, with historical, economic and social methods, the complex events of the economic and social development of Southern Italy and other disadvantaged areas of the Mediterranean in relation to their relationship with richer areas and with the Mediterranean as a whole.
+More specifically, the project intends to investigate the following issues: 1) analysis of the transformation of institutions in the long term with particular attention to regional realities and social, economic and territorial identities; 2) study of the modernisation processes of production sectors and market structure; 3) analysis of human resources, innovation and the labour market; 4) gender studies with regard to geographical, economic and cultural mobility; 5) the conservation and enhancement of the historical-cultural heritage of cities as a driving force for the economic development of certain geographical areas (collective memory, cultural identity of Mediterranean cities; representation, organisation, promotion of historical and interest centres).

-Contacts and collaborations.
-Archivio di Stato di Napoli, Istituto Banco Napoli - Fondazione (Napoli), Istituto Italiano per gli Studi Filosofici (Napoli), Università degli Studi S. Orsola Benincasa (Napoli), Università degli Studi di Napoli – L'Orientale, Università degli Studi del Molise (Campobasso), Università degli Studi di Cassino, Università degli Studi di Bari, Scuola Normale Superiore (Pisa), Fondazione - Istituto Internazionale di Storia Economica "Francesco Datini" (Prato), Fondazione del Monte di Bologna e di Ravenna (Bologna), Centro Interdipartimentale di Studi Europei e Mediterranei dell'Università di Trieste (CISEM), École des Hautes études en sciences sociales françaises (EHEES) (Roma), Maison Méditerranéenne des Sciences de l'Homme (MMSH) (Aix-en-Provence), National Hellenic Research Foundation (NHRF) (Atene), Consejo Superior de Investigaciones Cientificas (Spagna); Museo del Mare (Bagnoli – Napoli); Museo del Mare di Bagnoli; Istituto Centrale per i Beni sonori ed audiovisivi (Roma); Institute of History, State and Law of the Academy of Sciences of Moldova (Chisinau - Moldova); Associazione Forum Scuole Storiche di Napoli.
+State Archives of Naples, Istituto Banco Napoli - Fondazione (Naples), Italian Institute for Philosophical Studies (Naples), University of S. Orsola Benincasa (Naples).
+Orsola Benincasa University (Naples), University of Naples - L'Orientale, University of Molise (Campobasso), University of Cassino, University of Bari, Scuola Normale Superiore (Pisa), Fondazione - Istituto Internazionale di Storia Economica "Francesco Datini" (Prato), Fondazione del Monte di Bologna e di Ravenna (Bologna), Centro Interdipartimentale di Studi Europei e Mediterranei dell'Università di Trieste (CISEM), École des Hautes études en sciences sociales françaises (EHEES) (Rome), Maison Méditerranéenne des Sciences de l'Homme (MMSH) (Aix-en-Provence), National Hellenic Research Foundation (NHRF) (Athens), Consejo Superior de Investigaciones Cientificas (Spain); Museo del Mare (Bagnoli - Naples); Museo del Mare di Bagnoli; Istituto Centrale per i Beni sonori ed audiovisivi (Rome); Institute of History, State and Law of the Academy of Sciences of Moldova (Chisinau - Moldova); Associazione Forum Scuole Storiche di Napoli

 Coordinator: Michele Colucci